 Note: Noise and movement are known to impede easy movement of animals.

-1.1.1 All animals must be moved in a calm and consistent manner taking advantage of species specific behavior such as flight distance.
+1.1.1 All animals must be moved in a calm and consistent manner taking advantage of species specific behaviour such as flight distance.

-1.1.2 When handling or moving animals stress from loud noises and rapid movements must be minimized.
+1.1.2 When handling or moving animals stress from loud noises and rapid movements must be minimised.

 1.1.3 Animals must not be forced to move if there is not enough space ahead for them to move into.

 1.1.4 The use of electrical prods in normal animal handling is prohibited.

 Note: Electrical prods may be used as a last resort, in the case of risk to health and safety of animals or of employees.
 The user must be able to demonstrate that not using the prod would result in an immediate risk to the welfare of the animal or an employee.

 1.1.5 There must be a goal of no electrical prod use.

 1.1.6 The abattoir must monitor any use of electrical prods.

 1.1.7 If it is found that an electrical prod was used when there was no risk to the health or safety of animals or employees alternative methods of animal movement must be introduced.